 Within landscapes that reveal and hide, places that undulate between have been and dreamt, situated in time that will not repeat.

-Explorations of nature under control, studied, and placed into order, within gardens and glass houses.
+Studies of nature under control and placed into order, within formal gardens and glass houses.

 Transits of latent vision

 Explorations of photographic time, space, and imaging beyond what we can see.